logux/docs/guide/architecture/compare.md

 }
 ```

 In **Logux** you create the Redux action by `dispatch.sync`.
-Logux is uses Optimistic UI by default, so you do not need a loader in this case.
+Logux uses Optimistic UI by default, so you do not need a loader in this case.

 ```js
 // reducers/users.js